 S5E1: Investing for the Kingdom with Aimee Minnich

 How can scripture guide investing?
 Can the investments we make have both a financial return, as well as an eternal one?
-Jeff and Joanna talk with Aimee Minnich, chief impact officer and general counsel for Impact Foundation, about generosity, Biblical gleaning, and investing for the kingdom of God.
+Jeff Haanen and Joanna Meyer talk with Aimee Minnich, chief impact officer and general counsel for Impact Foundation, about generosity, Biblical gleaning, and investing for the kingdom of God.

 What is “impact investing”?

 “Intentionally placing capital in enterprises to create a measurable social, environmental and financial return…It’s looking for the best ways to put money in companies, and even as loans to nonprofits, to achieve certain outcomes.”

 On the difference between impact investing and faith-driven investing:

 “Because we live in that sort of in-between space where the kingdom of God is now and yet not fully realized, the work that we do, the investments we make, and the companies we form can be a part of creating or ushering in more of the kingdom of God.
 As faith-driven investors, we’re not just looking for good social outcomes; we’re not just looking to make better environmental choices.
 We are trying to bring about…the kingdom of God as scripture tells us.”